-Medical Assistant
+Medical Assisting

-Medical assistants perform administrative and clinical duties under the direction of physicians in their offices or other medical settings.
+Medical assistants are valuable members of the health care team and are trained to perform both administrative and clinical duties.
 The medical assistant curriculum is a two-year associate of applied science degree program.
-This program offers the student a broad foundation in basic medical assisting skills including an externship (practicum) in a medical facility under the supervision of clinic personnel and the Medical Assistant Program Director.
-Basic medical assistant training and education consist of learning experiences in communication skills, examination room procedures, clinical laboratory skills, and general office practices.
+This program offers the student a broad foundation in basic medical assisting skills, including a period of practical experience in a medical facility working under the supervision of clinic personnel and the Medical Assistant Program Director.
+Basic medical assistant training and education consists of learning experiences in science, communication skills, insurance and general office practices, as well as medical laboratory and examination room procedures.